 service ollama stop

-Now we need to set up the ollama host env variable and start ollama!
+Now we need to set up the ollama host env variable with the following and then start the ollama server!

 OLLAMA_HOST=0.0.0.0:11434 ollama serve

 Nice!
-We have now running Ollama in the virtual machine.
+We now have Ollama running on our virtual machine.
 Without closing that

 to pull the model.

-Once this is completed let’s open another terminal window in your local machine and try the following:
+Once this is completed let’s open a third terminal window in your local machine

 "messages": [{ "role": "user", "content": "Hello" }],